Joint stochastic localization and applications: Control processes

-When $\mu$ has bounded support, the condition number of $C_t$ is bounded by $\mathcal O(\delta^{-\frac{1}{2}})$, so a large $\delta$ yields better numerical stability.
-On the other hand, too large a value of $\delta$ may slow down the localization rate.
-This is because when $\tr(\Sigma_t)\leq \delta$, the regularized SL scheme resembles Eldan's $0$-scheme.
-This observation can be made rigorous for log-concave distributions using a pathwise analysis empowered by SL.
+When $\mu$ has a bounded support, the condition number of $C_t$ is bounded by $\mathcal O(\delta^{-1/2})$, so a large $\delta$ yields better numerical stability.
+On the other hand, too large a value of $\delta$ may overregularize and thus slow down the localization rate.
+This is because when $\tr(\Sigma_t)\leq \delta$, the regularized SL scheme resembles Eldan's $0$-scheme (up to a multiplicative constant).
+The following result makes these observations rigorous.

-\begin{definition}[Log-concave distributions on $\R^d$] A (nondegenerate) probability measure $\mu$ on $\R^d$ is called log-concave if $\mu$ has a density $p$ with respect to the Lebesgue measure on $\R^d$ such that $\log p$ is a concave function.
-Moreover, it is called $\kappa$-strongly log-concave for some $\kappa>0$ if $\nabla^2\log p\preceq -\kappa I$. \end{definition}